IIITLucknowSWEngg/CSITTeam017/urd.md

 ## 1. Introduction

 ### 1.1 Purpose
-This document outlines the user requirements for the **Google Meet Clone** application.
+This document outlines the user requirements for the **Google Meet** application.
 It serves as a guide for the design, development, and testing of the application to ensure it meets the needs of its users, including hosts, participants, and administrators.

 ### 1.2 Scope
 The Google Meet Clone will be a web and mobile-based video conferencing application that enables users to schedule, host, and join virtual meetings.
 Key features include real-time video and audio streaming, screen sharing, chat functionality, meeting recordings, and user management.